IvyBrandyn/hand_tracking/README.md

 This project uses Python and Google’s Mediapipe library to perform real-time hand tracking and gesture recognition.

+## Real-Time Hand Tracking
+- Implemented a basic real-time hand tracking script using Python, Mediapipe, and OpenCV.
+- Detects up to two hands and displays 21 landmarks for each hand

 ## Features
 - Real-time hand tracking using Mediapipe
 - Detection of basic hand landmarks